mabdn/fprime-spaceposts/doc/Moderator/SoftwareDesignDocument.md

 ----------- | ----------- | -------------------
 NF-MOD-010 | The component shall be highly adaptable and extendible to different and new moderation criteria. | Manual code review

-## Necessity
-An onboard moderation is necessary because the satellite is supposed to receive messages from HAM radio users (see [Concepts of SpacePosts](../../README.md#the-concept-of-spaceposts)).
-These users send their messages to the satellite using their own radio equipment.
-Consequently, there is no way to check the content of their message prior to receiving them on the satellite.

-However, one of the SpacePost system's requirements is to ensure that no inappropriate messages published by the satellite.
-We chose to fulfill this requirement by rejecting an inappropriate message when it is received and thus before it is stored on the satellite.

 ## Interface to Other Components
 To use the `Moderator`, it needs to be placed on a connection from the `Transceiver` to the `MessageStorage`.
 The `Moderator` will take in all received messages on its input port and only output those that pass the moderation check.